 How to get tickets: Harry Potter and the Cursed Child

-Hold on to your sorting hats and get ready to book: Harry Potter and the Cursed Child tickets are released this April
+Hold on to your sorting hats and get ready to book Harry Potter and the Cursed Child tickets on the Friday Forty deal

 Each Friday at 1pm, 40 tickets are released for each and every performance in the upcoming week.

 The countdown icon on the book tickets page will be magicked into a clickable booking button.

 Tickets will be for parts one and two in consecutive performances, and you can only order tickets for yourself and one guest.
 But they are promised to be 'some of the very best seats in the theatre', for a reduced price.

 Friday Forty Tickets for each show are £20, so £40 in total to see parts one and two.